Romantic Things to Do in Montreal

 The Phi Centre always brings you the latest from the intersection between art and technology.
 Stop by this winter to experience a VR cinema and see what other mind blowing immersive innovations are there for you to discover together.
 The art venue also regularly hosts concerts, film screenings and other events.
 Whatever art you are into, the Phi centre’s got you covered.
 You can even dance the night away, feeling the music and each other, as you expand your imaginations. phi-centre.com

 The Montreal Science Centre:

-Watching a movie is a good date… but watching one in IMAX 3D is even better, and there’s always a few playing at the Science Centre so you can have your minds blown by the natural world.
-This summer their DreamWorks Animation exhibition will also let you see how your favourite movies are made, and you can even make your own.
-Take ‘Netflix and chill’ to the next level.
-The interactive and multimedia approach will of the centre will have you laughing and playing around with the exhibits… nothings more romantic than bringing out each other’s inner child. montrealsciencecentre.com
+Netflix and chill is cool, but watching a movie in IMAX 3D is so much better.
+There’s always a few playing at the Science Centre so you can have your minds blown by the natural world.
+If you decide to explore their exhibitions, the interactive and multimedia approach of the centre will have you laughing and playing around… nothings more romantic than bringing out each other’s inner child. montrealsciencecentre.com

-2. Plan a weekend getaway with Kabin
+2. Plan a weekend getaway with Kabin (Outside of Montreal)

 1. Go on a coffee shop hop in the Plateau!